-ii. conformity with applicable Provincial Plans and legislation; I have never seen such a policy.
-An OP is meant to be read as a whole and then conformity assessed. iii. conformity with the Region of Peel Official Plan; · iv. conformity with the vision and guiding principles of this Plan; This policy breaks down the evaluation of applications into a sort of checklist of V. conformity with the growth management policies of this Plan; items. vi. conformity with the Town Structure; Discussion on how this will be applied. ٧١. oomoning with the rewindthate, Bloodsolott off flow tills will be applied. vii. conformity with the policies of this Plan; viii. conformity with the policies of the applicable land use designation; ix. consideration of applicable standards, guidelines, protocols, and terms of reference; changes to sh the availability of municipal services, in conformity with the growth management, phasing, and growth financing policies of this Plan. xi) potential planning impacts on adjacent and nearby properties and the extent such impacts may be managed and mitigated.
-Planning impacts may include matters such as, but not limited to: traffic and access management; noise and vibration; changes to parking availability on streets or at adjacent properties; emissions generated by the uses such as odour, dust, or other airborne emissions; changes to lighting; garbage generated by the proposed use; changes to privacy; adowing; 27.4.4 Design Guidel The word "consistent" is likely fine.
+ii. iii. iv. conformity with applicable Provincial Plans and legislation; conformity with the Region of Peel Official Plan; conformity with the vision and guiding principles of this Plan; I have never seen such a policy.
+An OP is meant to be read as a whole and then conformity assessed.
+This policy breaks down the evaluation of applications into a sort of checklist of V. conformity with the growth management policies of this Plan; items. vi. conformity with the Town Structure; Discussion on how this will be applied. vii. conformity with the policies of this Plan; viii. conformity with the policies of the applicable land use designation; ix. consideration of applicable standards, guidelines, protocols, and terms of reference; changes to sh the availability of municipal services, in conformity with the growth management, phasing, and growth financing policies of this Plan. xi) potential planning impacts on adjacent and nearby properties and the extent such impacts may be managed and mitigated.
+Planning impacts may include matters such as, but not limited to: • traffic and access management; • noise and vibration; • changes to parking availability on streets or at adjacent properties; • emissions generated by the uses such as odour, dust, or other airborne emissions; • changes to lighting; • garbage generated by the proposed use; • changes to privacy; adowing; 27.4.4 Design Guidel a) Design lines n guidelines will be: The word "consistent" is likely fine.
 But "have appropriate regard for" is likely better.
-Consistency is a test applied to a) Desigr n guidelines will be: the PPS policies, and I think guidelines are less stringent.
+Consistency is a test applied to the PPS policies, and I think guidelines are less stringent.